isomerpages/moe-zhenghuasec/pages/Direct School Admission.md

 Prospective students can also look forward to representing the school in competitions, performances and overseas trips.</p>
 <h5>Talent areas offered</h5>
-<p>Zhenghua welcomes promising Primary 6 students with strong leadership
+<p>Zhenghua Secondary welcomes promising Primary 6 students with strong leadership
-attributes and of exemplary conduct to participate in the school’s 2023 Direct School Admission (DSA) exercise for admission to the 2024 Secondary One intake.</p>
+attributes and of exemplary conduct to participate in the school’s 2025 Direct School Admission (DSA) exercise for admission to the 2026 Secondary One intake.</p>
 <p>Zhenghua will be offering DSA places for boys and girls in the following
 talent areas:</p>